ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 <div class="fix-7x-12 toCenter mb-0 w3-medium">
   <p>Try and click it.
 See what message it gives you.</p>
   <p>If it says “you need to install MetaMask to use this” you can try installing MetaMask on your browser following <a href="https://metamask.io/download.html"><b>this guide</b></a>, if you want.</p>
   <p>I'll break down the code used to get a button like that.
 Please keep in mind that you're free to use the code, as it doesn't belong to me.
-You don't need my permission to use it, but it'd be really nice if you could link to this post.
-So, what's in the code?</p>
+You don't need my permission to use it, but it'd be really nice if you could link to this post.</p>
+  <p>So, what's in the code?</p>
 </div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium"><h3 class="font-weight-bold">A bit of HTML</h3></div>
 <div class="fix-7x-12 toCenter mb-5 w3-medium" markdown="1">